-A directory is a container that is used to contain folders and file.
-It organizes files and folders into a hierarchical manner.
+A directory is a container that is used to contain folders and files.
+It organizes files and folders in a hierarchical manner.

 There are several logical structures of a directory, these are given below.

 A single level directory has a significant limitation, however, when the number of files increases or when the system has more than one user.
-Since all the files are in the same directory, they must have the unique name. if two users call their dataset test, then the unique name rule violated.
+Since all the files are in the same directory, they must have a unique name.
+If two users call their dataset test, then the unique name rule violated.

 - Since it is a single directory, so its implementation is very easy.

-- If files are smaller in size, searching will faster.
+- If the files are smaller in size, searching will become faster.